B10DA MERCURY - PATS Target Identifier Not Programmed

 - Passive Anti-Theft System (PATS) key not programmed

 How do I fix code B10DA MERCURY?Check the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge

 Cost of diagnosing the B10DA MERCURY code

 Labor: 1.0The cost of diagnosing the B10DA MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 B10DA MERCURY DescriptionWhen the Body Control Module (BCM) enters a key programming state, it activates the transceiver to read the key in the ignition key cylinder.
 If a valid Passive Anti-Theft System (PATS) key is used and there are no concerns with PATS, the key is programmed into the BCM memory.
 The OBDII code sets when there is an unprogrammed PATS key